Charlie9009/CI_PP2_UPM/README.md

 ### Design

 * Because my site was going to focus on a game with American presidents I wanted to have a design with an American touch to it.
-Therefor I chose the US flag for my background as well as the background for my game cards.
+Therefore I chose the US flag for my background as well as the background for my game cards.
 So the US flag was the base of my design choices in this project.

 #### Colors

 * Most of the colors I went with were first based on the American flag.
 So were are alot of red and white throughout the site.
-Very late in the process I did not like how screamish the red colors were, so with the help of the website [colormind](http://colormind.io/bootstrap/) I added some more soothing colors.
+Very late in the process I did not like how the red colors were screaming on the page, so with the help of the website [colormind](http://colormind.io/bootstrap/) I added some more soothing colors.

 * I gave the restart button a black background to make it stick out a bit more so it would be easier to spot.

-* Because my form was already more of a read color I wanted the form validation modal to stick out a bit more, hence why I chose a darker color.
+* Because my form was more of a darker brown I wanted the form validation modal to stick out a bit more, hence why I chose a more red brown color.

 #### Fonts